By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a calendar find command:

-Command4.6.2.
+cal find Command4.6.2.
 Design Considerations (Lu Shing)

 Aspect: Calendar appearance